Building a Lightning-Fast Search Experience: Mistakes, Breakthroughs, and Performance Wins

 Key Learnings

-This project changed my approach to performance optimization and architecture in several fundamental ways:
+This project transformed my approach to performance optimization and architecture in several fundamental ways:

-Using Chrome DevTools' "Block Requests" feature strategically was more valuable than a dozen optimizations based on assumptions.
-When tackling performance, a systematic approach beats guesswork every time.
+Using Chrome DevTools' "Block Requests" feature strategically proved more valuable than a dozen optimizations based on assumptions.
+When tackling performance, a systematic, evidence-based approach beats guesswork every time.

 The Results